Underground-Ops/underground-nexus/README.md

-# This Branch contains guidance on how to host Underground Nexus securely
+# This Branch contains guidance on how to host Underground Nexus as a WebApp securely

 Using a VPN allows the applicaitons deployed from the Underground Nexus to be accessed more securely.